-Law Student and Faculty Interlibrary Loan
+Law Students and Faculty

 The Law Library's Interlibrary Loan department supports the research needs of students and faculty in the College of Law by borrowing materials from other libraries upon request.

-The membership agreements for some institutions provide for free photocopies of articles.
+The membership agreements for some institutions provide for free copies of articles.
 However, not all institutions participate; if there is a fee for copies, the Law Library has limited funds to cover them.
 If you are a member of a journal staff or moot court, or you are a research assistant, these organizations or your faculty member often will cover the charges not covered by the Law Library.
 Check with your organization or faculty secretary before you ask for ILL copies.
 If research is related to a grant, provide a signed requisition form with the grant number so that charges can be billed to the appropriate grant fund.